dhis2/dhis2-docs/src/developer/web-api/tracker.md

         &filter=lw1SqmMlnfh:GT:150
         &filter=lw1SqmMlnfh:LT:190

-A query with characters in the filter value that need escaping:
+A query filter with a value that needs escaping and will be interpreted as `:,/`:

     GET /api/tracker/trackedEntities?orgUnit=DiszpKrYNg8
         &program=ur1Edk5Oe2n
-        &filter=lw1SqmMlnfh:EQ:value/:/,//
+        &filter=lw1SqmMlnfh:EQ:/:/,//

 To query on an attribute using multiple values in an *IN* filter: